This post was last Updated on June 8, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Using the Python program in this tutorial, you will create a digital clock and customize its appearance.
 For example, you can change the font size and style.
-Additionally, you can also change the background and foreground of the digital clock.
+You can also change the background and foreground of the digital clock.

 How To Make A Digital Clock In Python Using Tkinter

-To create a digital clock using Python, we will use its Tkinter module.
+We will use its Tkinter module to create a digital clock using Python.
 Tkinter is the most commonly used GUI programming unit for Python.
-Using Tkinter, you can develop cool software applications with a clean interface.
+Using Tkinter, you can develop excellent software applications with a clean interface.

 Let’s now see the Python code to make a digital clock in Python.